A retail store owner is seated at a desk in her store. She is using a calculator to determine the cost of goods sold for her shop.

-It's important to know your business's cost of goods sold, for both your own benefit as the owner and the benefit of prospective investors. — Getty Images/ake1150sb
+It's important to know your business's cost of goods sold, for both your own benefit as the owner and the benefit of prospective investors. — Getty Images/Maskot

 What is cost of goods sold?

-Cost of goods sold (COGS) is a sum of all direct costs associated with selling a product or service.
-This includes things like materials and labor used to create the product, but not indirect expenses such as distribution costs or overhead.
+COGS is the sum of all direct costs associated with selling a product or service.
+It includes things like materials and labor used to create the product but not indirect expenses such as distribution costs or overhead.

-COGS will also play a role in how you price your products.
+COGS also plays a role in how you price your products.
 Some pricing strategies start with COGS as the baseline, or minimum, price charged to the customer.
-The business owner will add a percentage on top of the COGS baseline to create a profit margin, as well as to cover indirect costs.
-This is another reason why it’s important to know your COGS.
+The business owner will add a percentage on top of the COGS baseline to create a profit margin and cover indirect costs.
+This is another reason why it's important to know your COGS.

 [Read more: How to Price Your Product: A Step-by-Step Calculation]